Enhance Security & Collaboration: Clarity with Asana for Canadian Businesses

 Sensitive labels: tag projects “HR-Confidential”, “Finance-Period-Close”, or “Legal-Matter-ID”.

-Recurring audits: a saved search/advanced report to list projects with external guests and last activity.
+Recurring audits: a saved search or advanced report to list projects with external guests and last activity.

 Guest domains policy: only invite from approved domains; remove dormant access on a schedule.